i-Anurag1/Fintoran/README.md

 | **Testing** | — | `pytest` suite covering DB scoping, auth, finance tool logic, mocked market tools, memory isolation, and the supervisor's routing/handoff logic, wired into **GitHub Actions CI** on every push |
 | **UI** | Emoji-heavy, fixed two-column layout | Light, low-emoji, professional theme (`.streamlit/config.toml`); reasoning trace moved into an expander so it reads cleanly on both desktop and mobile |

-### A note on "works on my laptop but not on other devices/phones"

 Two real, common causes were fixed here: